 Carroll’s Seafood & Produce in Plumsteadville carries produce, local milk, and a good selection of fish.
 Likewise, Bolton’s in Silverdale.
 In addition to local produce, you can get their fresh, hormone-free, antibiotic-free poultry year-round, raised on their farm adjacent to the store.
 And as you wind your way up Route 611, stop in at Trauger’s in Kintersville.
 They carry a huge variety of fruit and vegetables from their 9th generation-owned farm.
 There is also the indoor Stockton Market, open year-round on Fridays, Saturdays and Sundays in Stockton, NJ.
 [See our post on the Stockton Market here.]

-To find more local farm stands and markets, check out the Fresh From Bucks County Farms Guide on the Web site of the Penn State Cooperative Extension, Bucks County.
+To find more local farm stands and markets, check out the Fresh From Bucks County Farms Guide on the website of the Penn State Cooperative Extension, Bucks County.
 If you want to know where you can do “pick-your-own” produce, or who sells locally raised beef, it’s a great resource.
-According to the guide, the 2007 Census of Agricultural has ranked Bucks County as 20th in the nation in the category of Direct Sales by Farmers to Consumers for Human Consumption.
+According to the guide, the 2007 Census of Agricultural ranked Bucks County 20th in the nation in the category of Direct Sales by Farmers to Consumers for Human Consumption.
 Aren’t we lucky?

 In Bucks County…

-- The Farmers’ Market @ Playwicki Farm: Wednesdays 3 – 6 pm, 2350 Bridgetown Pike in Feasterville, Starting June 5 until October 30.
+- The Farmers’ Market @ Playwicki Farm: Wednesdays 3 – 6 pm, 2350 Bridgetown Pike in Feasterville, Starting June 3 until the end of October.

 - Langhorne Farmers’ Market: Tuesdays 3 – 6:30 pm, at the Jesse Soby American Legion Post, 115 W. Richardson Ave. in Langhorne.
-Starting June 4 until October 29.
+Starting June 2 until end of October.

 - Perkasie Farmers’ Market: Saturdays 9 am – 1 pm, 7th and Market Streets in Perkasie.
-Start date June 15.
+Beginning June 20 until October 17.

 In nearby counties…

-- Easton Farmers’ Market: Saturdays 9 am – 1 pm, Centre Square in downtown Easton.
-Starting May 4 until November 23.
+- Easton Farmers’ Market: Saturdays 9 am – 1 pm (full season, May through November) and Wednesdays 4 pm – 8 pm (June through September only) at Centre Square in downtown Easton.
+Season begins May 2.

 Across da river in Jersey…